kontent-ai/kontent-ai.github.io/docs/ci-and-automation/js-guidelines/JavaScript-Node.js-GitHub-Actions-Guidelines.md

 ## Publish to npm with GitHub release

-If you want to publish your package to npm, the best way it to have an action trigger when you create a GitHub release.
+If you want to publish your package to npm, the best way is to have an action trigger when you create a GitHub release.
 The published package version should be taken from the release's version (tag) and the version should be committed back into the `package.json` by the action.

-You can find an example of such an action [here](https://github.com/kontent-ai/react-components/blob/main/.github/workflows/release.yml).
+We recommend publishing via npm's [trusted publishing](https://docs.npmjs.com/trusted-publishers) (OIDC) instead of a long-lived `NPM_TOKEN`.
+Configure the package's trusted publisher on npmjs.com to point at your repository and release workflow; the workflow then needs only the `id-token: write` permission and no token secret.
+Publishing this way also automatically attaches [provenance](https://docs.npmjs.com/generating-provenance-statements) attestation to the package.

 > **Warning**
 >